open-sauced/guestbook/README.md

    git checkout -b branch-name
    ```

-   You can name the branch anything you want.
+   Use a descriptive name related to your contribution.
 For example, `feat/add-alice`.

 5. Add yourself to the guest book.